Enhancing LLM Safety Through a Theoretical Minimax Game Lens

 \subsubsection{Generator}

-Recall that the corresponding PPO training objective of DPO objective \eqref{eq:population_dpo} is:
+Recall that the corresponding RL optimization objective of DPO objective \eqref{eq:population_dpo} is:

 where $\rho(\xb,y)$ is the data distribution and $r_t((\xb,y), \tilde{\xb}) = - \log p_{\btheta_t}(y|\tilde{\xb})$ is the reward function defined in \eqref{eq:reward}.
-We will show that the DPO objective \eqref{eq:population_dpo} and the PPO objective~\ref{eq:ppo} shares the same minimizer. \citet{azar2024general} provided the following connection between the PPO and DPO objectives. \begin{proposition}[Proposition 4 in \citet{azar2024general}] Let the DPO training objective be
+We will show that the DPO objective \eqref{eq:population_dpo} and the KL-regularized reward maximization objective~\ref{eq:ppo} shares the same minimizer. \citet{azar2024general} provided the following connection between the RL and DPO objectives. \begin{proposition}[Proposition 4 in \citet{azar2024general}] Let the DPO training objective be

 and the RLHF training objective be

 Consider a preference model \( p^* \) such that there exists a minimizer to the Bradley-Terry loss

 Then, the optimal policy for the DPO objective and for the RLHF objective with the reward model given as the minimizer to the Bradley-Terry loss above are identical, regardless of whether or not \( p^* \) corresponds to a Bradley-Terry preference model. \end{proposition}